istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/skywalking/index.md

 ## Accessing the dashboard

-[Remotely Accessing Telemetry Addons](/docs/tasks/observability/gateways) details how to configure access to the Istio addons through a gateway.
+The [Remotely Accessing Telemetry Addons task](/docs/tasks/observability/gateways) details how to configure access to the Istio addons through a gateway.

 For testing (and temporary access), you may also use port-forwarding.
 Use the following, assuming you've deployed SkyWalking to the `istio-system` namespace: